Wild & Beautiful Year-Round: Your Mont Tremblant, Quebec Travel Guide

 - If you visit during July, you’ll be able to see the Mont Tremblant International Blues Festival, a fantastic musical event that features over 100 concerts in open-air venues throughout the village.

 The best time to visit Mont Tremblant in the fall varies from year to year based on the weather.
-You’ll want to time your visit so the leaves at their peak in terms of autumn colors.
+You’ll want to time your visit so the leaves are at their peak in terms of autumn colors.
 Typically the end of September into the beginning of October will give you plenty of fall foliage to admire while you partake in the following activities:

 - Visit one of the many spas and pamper yourself with a relaxing treatment.